schwartz-ccom/InfoServer/README.md

 up a macro and have it do it on it's own, as well as check how the machine is doing from right at your desk?

+## Can I use it on any platform?
+As long as you have Java 10+ installed, absolutely.

 ## What version are we at?
 Release 1 Beta 1